tongxin/paper-notes/ByzantineAgreement.md

 NB2: The failure upper bound for consensus problem becomes n >= 2f +
 1, when communication is authenticated.
 ```

+Proof example:

+Three nodes, A, B, C, with A and B correct and C byzantine.
+If A proposes 1 and B proposes 0, then for any algorithm by which A
+and B agree, C can simply negate its messages to either A or B so
+that A or B decides the opposite value.

 ```
 Theorem 2: In the synchronous model, the round complexity is f + 1 for